Siege of Suffolk: Hill's Point

 The operation was running smoothly.
 Three hundred yards from the landing point the canvas sides were dropped, revealing the infantry.
 With just 30 feet to go, the Stepping Stones grounded on an unseen obstruction in the river and came to a halt.
 The Union infantry stood fully exposed on the decks with 30 feet of unknown-depth water separating them from the bank.
 Fortunately for the Union troops, Bozeman's Confederates were not at their posts (most likely still taking cover from the earlier Union bombardment).
 Leading by example, Captain Stevens pushed his way through the troops and plunged into the water and waded ashore.
 The example worked as 100 more soldiers followed holding rifles above their heads to keep them from getting wet.
 Meanwhile, Lamson, remaining calm, maneuvered the boat closer to shore where the rest of the infantry helped unload the howitzers.
 Stevens and the first 100 fixed bayonets and rushed the flank.
 The rest of the infantry moved against the rear.
 Bozeman's infantry appeared while Stribling turned the battery's guns on the attackers.
 Without ever firing a shot Getty's infantry reached the fort.
 The entire garrison at Hill's Point surrendered just 10 minutes from the time the infantry had landed.
 Since the attackers had not fired a shot, no Confederates were wounded or killed, but all 130 men were captured.
 Getty suffered 3 killed and 10 wounded.
 Lamson had no casualties, but Cushing suffered 3 killed and 1 wounded in the morning bombardment.
 Within the battery were guns which had been captured by Stonewall Jackson at Harpers Ferry the previous year.

 Getty worked quickly to strengthen the post for the inevitable counterattack.
 Lamson hauled the howitzers into the battery and Cushing occasionally lobbed shells into the surrounding woods to discourage Confederate troops from forming there.
 Late into the night Colonel John K. Connally brought forward inexperienced North Carolina troops.
 Connally pushed forward and wary of attacking an unknown enemy in the dark had his men lay down.
 Anxiety got the best of Connally's troops and they opened fire revealing their positions in the darkness.
-Getty returned an accurate fire while Maj.
-Gen. Evander M. Law arrived and ordered Connally to withdraw.
-Maj.
-Gen. Samuel G. French, Longstreet's third divisional commander, arrived and decided against any further attack against Getty figuring it would be foolish of the Union troops to remain in their isolated position across the river in enemy territory.
+Getty returned an accurate fire while Major General Evander M. Law arrived and ordered Connally to withdraw.
+Major General Samuel G. French, Longstreet's third divisional commander, arrived and decided against any further attack against Getty figuring it would be foolish of the Union troops to remain in their isolated position across the river in enemy territory.
 Connally's actions cost 11 wounded and 1 missing.

-The following day General Hood made a reconnaissance, but Getty did not budge and instead was found to be improving and strengthening his post.
-Colonel Dutton was called up from the Suffolk defenses to take command at Hill's Point, which now numbered 1,000 troops.
+The following day Hood made a reconnaissance, but Getty did not budge and instead was found to be improving and strengthening his post.
+Dutton was called up from the Suffolk defenses to take command at Hill's Point, which now numbered 1,000 troops.
 On April 21, after long consideration Getty decided to abandon Hill's Point.
 The Confederates reoccupied the point but it no longer posed a threat.